 I swore in frustration and removed a bit of chalk from my pocket, before drawing a crude bat on the wall next to me.
 At least we knew this route was a dead one.
 After making sure the truck had rounded the corner ahead of us, we kept walking, being more careful to stick close to side streets.

 "You don't really think he's coming back, do you?"
 Jones asked skeptically, having seen the symbol, and even though I was ahead of him I could feel his eyes on the back of my head.

 "Captain, I wouldn't –" John tried to intervene, but I had already stopped, my hands clenched white around the batons in my jacket.

 "It doesn't matter what I think.
 He is coming back."

 "You should put your faith in something a little more real," he replied, and I froze, disgust racing through my blood.

 "What, like you?"
 I scoffed, whirling on him, "It's been four months, four months, since Bane took over the city, and you're only just now getting here with only two men.
 So forgive me, Captain, if I choose to put my faith in someone who's saved us before, rather than someone who hasn't saved us at all."

 "I've got kids out here losing everything, kids, and you couldn't risk?"

-"Watch over my little sister.
-Watch over Scout.
+"Take care of my little sister.
+Take care of Scout.
 Promise me."

 "Does it ever feel better?"